FelipeCabelloE/BloomAlertHomework/README.md

 2. With nextjs installed.
 Run "npm install"

-3. Now run "npm run dev"
+3. Now run "npm run dev".
+The frontend should be running in http://localhost:3000

 ### Your app is running